Short Answer:

 3) Can I take just the probiotics to clear BV?

-A vaginal infection occurs when the protective Lactobacillus bacteria reduce and the bad bacteria increase, This imbalance in the microbiome is called vaginal dysbiosis.
+A vaginal infection occurs when the protective Lactobacillus bacteria are reduced and the bad bacteria increase.
+This imbalance in the microbiome is called vaginal dysbiosis.
 The hidden cause may be a change in the environment.
-To treat dysbiosis, it is important to address environmental change.
+To treat dysbiosis, it is important to address the environmental change.

 For explanation purposes, let us assume that good bacteria are fish, and bad bacteria are frogs.
 When the pond water is reduced, fish die and frogs thrive.
 Water reduction in the pond is the hidden cause of the population shift in animal species.